Grizedale Forest: Sculpture Trail & Grizedale Arts

+In the following decade Sutherland curated a series of influential touring shows influenced by the Lake District's cultural and economic themes, including Roadshow (2003) & MoMA PS1 collaboration Romantic Detachment (2004-5).
+In Let's Get Married Today (2003) Grizedale Arts supported two couples to hold their weddings in Grizedale Forest, with elaborate services orchestrated and embellished with many artist's interventions.

+The working relationship between Grizedale Arts and the Forestry Commission (now Forestry England) ended in 2005, with Grizedale Arts granting the Forestry Commission a license to continue to exhibit and maintain the remaining forest sculptures.
+The Forestry Commission in turn leased the art organisation Lawson Park, a derelict farmstead on the edge of Grizedale Forest above the eastern shores of Coniston Water.
+Sutherland led a £1.2 million refurbishment of the property, resulting in a RIBA Award-winning artists' residency and warden accommodation set in 12 acres of land, opened by Sir Nicholas Serota & Eric Robson in 2009.
+The extensive gardens, developed by artist / film maker Karen Guthrie, have opened for the National Garden Scheme and in 2023 featured on the BBC's Gardeners' World.

+The organisation hosts a members' club and volunteers and artists in residence of all disciplines at Lawson Park, supporting their contributions to wide-ranging social and cultural projects.

+Forestry England continues to promote Grizedale Forest's historic Sculpture Trail, to hold periodic exhibitions and residencies, and to commission further forest sculptures.

 Recreation

 Grizedale Forest was one of the first Forestry England forests in England to allow members of the public to visit.
 Initially visitors came to watch wildlife, with several high hides positioned around the forest for bird watching.
 In 1977 the sculpture trail was created, siting artworks along the 10 mile long Silurian Way footpath.
 Subsequent footpaths were created across the forest with different coloured marker posts providing walks for different levels of ability.
 More recently focus has turned to other forms of recreation including mountain biking, Go Ape, and Segway hire.
 One quarter of the 200,000 visitors to Grizedale per year cycle.
 A new 9.7 mile mountain biking trail, the £167,000 North Face Trail, was opened in March 2006.

-The highest point within Grizedale Forest is the 314 m high Carron Crag, overlooking a wooden panopticon sculpture.
+The highest point within Grizedale Forest is the 314 m high Carron Crag, overlooking a wooden panopticon sculptures.

-Ropes course

 At the forest along the trail there is a high ropes course which consists of ziplines, rope crossings and Tarzan swings.
 There is a 10-year-old age limit and a minimum height of 4 ft 7 inches (139.4 cm).